Medically reviewed by T K Sankar, Consultant Plastic and Reconstructive Surgeon

 Learn more about breast uplift and augmentation.

 One of the most highly-rated cosmetic surgeries in terms of patient satisfaction, breast reduction will quite literally lift a weight off your shoulders.

 Also known as ‘reduction mammoplasty’, it’s a procedure performed under a general anaesthetic where the plastic surgeon aims to create your desired look by removing excess skin, fat and glandular tissue (including lobules or milk glands).

 This will reduce both the weight and size of the breasts along with lifting them for aesthetic and health benefits.

 If your motivation is to improve the appearance of your breasts, then a mastopexy (breast uplift) could work wonders to rejuvenate your chest.

 But if back, chest, and neck pain—or skin irritation/infection in the breast crease—are affecting your health and wellbeing, then a breast reduction may be more appropriate.
 This is because it reduces the volume of large breasts and therefore the weight you have to bear.

 While cosmetic surgery has produced life-changing results for many women, it can be costly and carries potential health risks.
 You may therefore wish to consider some simple ways to improve the appearance of your chest and reduce any painful symptoms first.

 For example, a professionally fitted, supportive bra made from the right fabric can make all the difference to your body confidence and comfort.
 Once measured, the fitter will check that the bra straps and back are properly adjusted for your body.

-Exercise and diet can go a long way to reducing the weight of the breasts and improving their appearance.
-And there is also an increasing number of skin tightening cosmetic procedures that aim to lift the breasts without the need for surgery.
+Exercise and diet can go a long way in reducing the weight of the breasts and improving their appearance.
+There is also an increasing number of skin tightening cosmetic procedures that aim to lift the breasts without the need for surgery.